GeekMuch/autoapplyvaxx/README.md

 # Auto apply for vaxx

 ## Description
-Enjoy the spaghetti!
-This will auto fill the survery for the excess vaccination with your information so that you get on the list.
-Good luck ! and happy VaxX
+The script will auto-fill the survey for the excess vaccinations with your information and get you on the list.
+Good luck!
+Happy VaxX!

 ## Requirements
 The script is written in Python 3.